 The shortfall amount will be based on all of the employee’s salary and wages, rather than just their OTE.
 In contrast to OTE, an employee’s entire salary and wages includes overtime payments and annual leave loading.
 Therefore, the amount payable under the super guarantee charge shortfall may be more than the basic OTE earnings payable under the super guarantee.

 Additionally, the ATO has indicated that, in contrast to super guarantee contributions, which it says are generally tax deductible, an employer paying the SGC will not be able to claim super contributions or any additional costs or penalties as tax deductions.

 What steps do employers need to take to pay the SGC?

 The SGC scheme is self-assessed, which means employers must themselves report and correct any missed super contributions.
 Employees may also notify the ATO if they believe their super contributions have not been paid correctly and the ATO may investigate.

 Along with paying the SGC, employers must also lodge an SGC statement.
 This statement alerts the ATO that the employer has not met their super obligations.
 If an employer fails to lodge an SGC statement when required, lodges it late or fails to provide it to the ATO when requested, the ATO has the power to levy additional penalties of up to 200% of the charge amount.

 It should be noted that a proposed SGC amnesty was introduced to parliament on 24 May 2018.
-This has not been enacted into law but if passed, the amnesty would allow employers to self-correct past super guarantee non-compliance between 1 July 1992 and 31 March 2018 with no liability for administrative fees or any other penalties that would normally apply.
-Additionally, any shortfall payments would be tax deductible.
-If enacted, the amnesty would apply retrospectively to voluntary disclosures made from 24 May 2018 to 23 May 2019.
+This would have allowed employers to self-correct past super guarantee non-compliance between 1 July 1992 and 31 March 2018 with no liability for administrative fees or other penalties that would normally apply.
+However, the legislation was not enacted and did not become law when Parliament concluded on 3 April 2019.